Wondering what the difference is between sale leaseback vs. reverse mortgage? Read on as we discuss why you might choose one or the other.

 Continuing to live at home as you get older can become challenging, as expenses may be burdensome, and many people’s wealth remains locked in their home equity.
-With today’s housing market, many people are considering selling their home for the financial benefits, but some may not be ready to leave.
+In today’s housing market, many people are comparing the cost of owning a home vs. renting and are also considering selling their homes for the financial benefits.
+But some may not be ready to leave.
 If this situation sounds familiar to you, there are a few options to consider that allow you to access your hard-earned equity without leaving the home you love.

 Reverse mortgages have been around for decades, and while they might be right for some people, they have a checkered, stigma-laden past.
 With a relatively short history in the United States, the first reverse mortgage was issued in 1961.

 For decades, reverse mortgages were one of the only options available for people who wanted to access their home’s equity without moving out of their house.
-Thanks to some positive innovation in the real estate industry, there’s now a better alternative that allows people to access 100% of their home’s value in debt-free cash.
+Thanks to some positive innovation in the real estate industry, there’s now a better alternative that allows people to access all of their home equity in debt-free cash.

 Many people think sale-leasebacks are reverse mortgages, which is understandable but incorrect.
 While both help people who have large amounts of equity tied up in their home access that equity without selling their home, that’s where the similarities stop.
 To understand what’s right for you, it’s helpful to understand the nuances of how the two differ.

-With a reverse mortgage, you will typically have access to only about 40-60% of your home’s value in cash, depending on a set of complex factors including your age, home value, and interest rate.
+With a reverse mortgage, you will typically have access to only about 40-60% of your home’s fair market value in cash, depending on a set of complex factors including your age, home value, and interest rate.
 On top of that, fees are generally ~10% of unlocked cash.
-With a sale-leaseback, you can turn 100% of your home’s equity into cash, minus a 5% fee, meaning you have more of your money available to spend on what matters most to you.
+With a sale-leaseback, you can turn all of your home’s equity into cash, minus a 5%-6% real estate commission, meaning you have more of your money available to spend on what matters most to you.

 A reverse mortgage is a loan against the value of your house, meaning the borrowed money must be repaid when you leave your home.
 Since a reverse mortgage is a debt, it weighs on your credit, making it more difficult to get additional credit if needed.
 Sale-leasebacks require taking on no debt.
-The money is all yours, so there is no growing loan interest or repayment obligation weighing on your credit, which means you have greater financial and lifestyle freedom.
+The money is all yours, so there is no growing loan interest rate or future lease payments weighing on your credit, which means you have greater financial and lifestyle freedom.

-In a reverse mortgage agreement, you are still responsible for things like home maintenance, taxes and insurance, as you hold the title of your home and are responsible for maintaining it physically and financially—or risk foreclosure.
-When you take advantage of Truehold’s sale-leaseback option, we take care of all the maintenance, taxes and insurance for you as part of monthly rent which means you can live easier at home.
+In a reverse mortgage agreement, you are still responsible for things like home maintenance, taxes and insurance, as you hold the title of your home and are responsible for maintaining it physically and financially—or risk facing foreclosure.
+When you take advantage of Truehold’s sale-leaseback option, we take care of all the major repairs, property tax, and insurance for you as part of monthly rent which means you can live easier at home.